amalcpaulson/Event-Management-Portal/README.md

 ## How it Works ?
 1. The working of project : It works in the django platform ,download each and every file in my git hub page amigoz without missing any files and using pycharm application run it .
-       	First : in terminal use python manage.py makemigrations
+       	First : In terminal use python manage.py makemigrations,,, python manage.py migrate,,,
-				python manage.py migrate
-				python manage.py createsuperuser { give name,email,password to login in admin page}
+				python manage.py createsuperuser { give name,email,password to login in admin page},,, python manage.py runserver,,,
-				python manage.py runserver
-	second: in terminal now it will show a url ,just click on it.It will direct you to home page of website third : click on registration ,goes to registration and login page .Give nessesory details. four : goes to the user home and select the event and register for it five : registered students details will be in registered student details and the upcoming event details will be also in user home six : the url we got in the beginning add a /admin so that you can go to admin page ,by giving admin name and password
+	second: In terminal now it will show a url ,just click on it.It will direct you to home page of website.
+	third : Click on registration ,goes to registration and login page .Give nessesory details.
+	four : Goes to the user home and select the event and register for it .
+	five : Registered students details will be in registered student details and the upcoming event details will be also in user home.
+	six : The url we got in the beginning add a /admin so that you can go to admin page ,by giving admin name and password .

 2.demo vedio :https://drive.google.com/file/d/1LpkarKqNWml-ZfIk0bRpTa3pG1KybU7-/view?usp=drivesdk
 ## Libraries used